marcomole00/sweng2-rp-mole/examples/considerations.md

 the redis-follower containers used are not expecting more than one leader.

-This leads to a probably obvious consideration: when setting up a K8s Deployment the architectural requirements of the software must be known to the person writing the deployment file.
-There is no mechanism in the Kubernetes configuration language that it's able to describe these requirements.
+This leads to an inherently limitation of the kubernetes language: when setting up a K8s Deployment the architectural requirements of the software must be known to the person writing the deployment file.
+There is no mechanism in the Kubernetes configuration language that it's able to infer and enforce on the writer these requirements.
 For example, container X has to have at least/at most N replicas.

 #### PodSpec